Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Introduction

-The LUTs mainly define the behaviour of the combinational logic designed with a VHDL or Verilog code.
+The LUTs mainly define the behavior of the combinational logic designed with a VHDL or Verilog code.
 It simply generates output based on the input combination.
 An LUT carries a customized truth table for every possible input.
 The results are already stored, which gets loaded as the FPGA is powered up.

 The incoming sections are going to provide a brief understanding of manually estimating the number of LUTs required to implement a piece of HDL code on hardware.